bill-connelly/rpg/API.md

 * Parameters
   * dir_containing_gratings (string) - A relative or absolute directory path to a directory containing gratings.
 Must not contain any other non grating files, or sub directories.
   * intertrial_time (float) - Time between gratings in seconds.
-Will have <1 millisecond accuracy.
+Will have accuracy of 1 to 2 refresh cycles.
+  * algorithm (string) - Defaults to `"md5"`.
+Decides which algorithm is used to randomize gratings. `"md5"` produces a result fixed across experimental sessions while `"shuffle"` randomizes ever cycle of directory contents.
   * logfile_name (string) - Defaults to `"rpglog.txt"`.
 Name of log file to write performance record to.
 Written into directory `~/rpg/logs/`.

 * Returns:
   * None

-### display_raw_randomly(dir_containing_raws, intertrial_time, logfile_name):
+### display_raw_randomly(dir_containing_raws, intertrial_time, algorithm, logfile_name):

 Attempts to display each file in the directory `dir_containing_raws` as a raw.
-The order of display is a fixed but psudorandomised, i.e. the order will be the same every trial.
+Will display gratings in a fixed order across sessions if `algorithm` is `"md5"`, if `algorithm` is set to `"shuffle"` order is randomized on every call to function.
 See `_randomize_list` for details.

 The location of the log file is `~/rpg/logs/` .
 Raws are seperated by intertrial_time seconds of the background color set when Screen object created.

 This method is blocking, and will not return until all files in directory displayed.

 * Parameters:
-  * dir_containing_rawss (string) - A relative or absolute directory path to a directory containing raws.
+  * dir_containing_raws (string) - A relative or absolute directory path to a directory containing raws.
 Must not contain any other non raw files, or sub directories.
   * intertrial_time (float) - Time between raws in seconds.
-Will have <1 millisecond accuracy.
+Will have accuracy of 1 to 2 monitor refresh cycles.
+  * algorithm (string) - Defaults to `"md5"`.
+Decides which algorithm is used to randomize gratings. `"md5"` produces a result fixed across experimental sessions while `"shuffle"` randomizes ever cycle of directory contents.
   * logfile_name (string) - Defaults to `"rpglog.txt"`.
 Name of log file to write performance record to.
 Written into directory `~/rpg/logs/`.

 * Returns:
   * None

- ###  display_rand_grating_on_pulse(dir_containing_gratings, trigger_pin, logfile_name):
+ ###  display_rand_grating_on_pulse(dir_containing_gratings, trigger_pin, algorithm, logfile_name):

 Displays a psudorandom grating from the passed directory in response to a 3.3V signal to a GPIO pin.
 Gauranteed to display each grating in directory before playing gratings again.
-Will display gratings in a fixed order across sessions.
-Between gratings, displays Screen.background() shade.
+Will display gratings in a fixed order across sessions if `algorithm` is `"md5"`, if `algorithm` is set to `"shuffle"` order is randomized on every call to function.
+Between gratings displays Screen.background() shade.
 Function is blocking, but will return in response to a keystroke.

 * Paramaterss:
   * dir_containing_gratings (string) - A relative or absolute directory path to a directory containing gratings.
 Must not contain any other non grating files, or sub directories.
   * trigger_pin (int) - Which trigger pin the raspberry pi listens on for the 3.3V pulse.
 Pin number is defined by WiringPi library.
+  * algorithm (string) - Defaults to `"md5"`.
+Decides which algorithm is used to randomize gratings. `"md5"` produces a result fixed across experimental sessions while `"shuffle"` randomizes ever call to function.
   * logfile_name (string) - Defaults to `"rpglog.txt"`.
 Name of log file to write performance record to.
 Written into directory `~/rpg/logs/`.

 * Returns:
   * None

-### display_rand_raw_on_pulse(dir_containing_raws, trigger_pin, logfile_name):
+### display_rand_raw_on_pulse(dir_containing_raws, trigger_pin, algorithm, logfile_name):

 Displays a psudorandom raw from the passed directory in response to a 3.3V signal to a GPIO pin.
 Gauranteed to display each raw in directory before playing gratings again.
-Will display raws in a fixed order across sessions.
+Will display gratings in a fixed order across sessions if `algorithm` is `"md5"`, if `algorithm` is set to `"shuffle"` order is randomized on every call to function.
 Between raws, displays Screen.background() shade.
 Function is blocking, but will return in response to a keystroke.

 * Paramaters:
   * dir_containing_raws (string) - A relative or absolute directory path to a directory containing raws.
 Must not contain any other non grating files, or sub directories.
   * trigger_pin (int) - Which trigger pin the raspberry pi listens on for the 3.3V pulse.
 Pin number is defined by WiringPi library.
+  * algorithm (string) - Defaults to `"md5"`.
+Decides which algorithm is used to randomize gratings. `"md5"` produces a result fixed across experimental sessions while `"shuffle"` randomizes ever cycle of directory contents.
   * logfile_name (string) - Defaults to `"rpglog.txt"`.
 Name of log file to write performance record to.
 Written into directory ~/rpg/logs/

 * Returns: